NeginaSirat/infra-terraform-ansible/README.md

 # Infra Repo (Terraform + Ansible) - Sample Submission

 This repository contains example Terraform and Ansible configuration to provision an AWS VPC + EC2 instance(s), and to deploy Jenkins, Nexus, and SonarQube using Ansible (Docker containers).
-It also contains an optional Jenkins -> EKS pipeline example.

 ---
 ## Repo layout